CS-433/ml-project-2-notaname_p2/README.md

 # Machine Learning Project 2

-The overall goal of this project is to retrieve roads in an aerial/satellite image.
+The overall goal of this project is perform an image segmentation on aerial/satellite image to find the roads.

-### <b>project overview</b>
+### <b>Project overview</b>

 This project aims to develop a machine learning model to predict the likelihood of a pixel in an image to be a road or not.
-We will therefore a label to each pixel of a satellite/aerial image (road=1, background=0)
+Based on that prediction we will attribute a label to each pixel of a satellite image.
+With road beeing set to white and non-road set to black  (road=1, background=0).

 Example :